 All B-17Fs and painted B-17Gs carried their designator number in 24" tall yellow numbers on the vertical stabilizer.
 The designator, commonly called the "tail number", was simply the aircraft's serial number, minus the first digit "4" and without the hyphen.
 For example, B-17F 42-30005 would have the designator 230005 painted on the tail.
 Unpainted B-17Gs had designators painted in black numerals.

-Each squadron of the 384th was assigned a 2-letter squadron code, which were 48" gray letters applied forward of the fuselage cocarde on the port side, between the waist window and cocarde on the starboard side (36" on replacement aircraft).
+Beginning 1 July 1943, each squadron of the 384th was assigned a 2-letter squadron code, which were 48" gray letters applied forward of the fuselage cocarde on the port side, between the waist window and cocarde on the starboard side (36" on replacement aircraft).
 In the case of the Vega-built Forts, the code was often split around the cocarde on the starboard side, and the second letter grouped with the individual call letter.
 384th Bomb Group squadron codes were as follows:

 Each aircraft was given an additional letter to identify it within its squadron.
 This letter was most often painted aft of the cocarde and forward of the waist window on the port side, and immediately forward of the second squadron code letter on the starboard side.
 The letters were re-used as new aircraft replaced lost or transferred aircraft.